tmcgrath/cassandra-ingest/README.md

 1. Cassandra or DataStax Enterprise (DSE).
 Schema used is in the schema/cassandra_schema.cql file.

-2. RDBMS with JDBC driver such as Oracle, Microsft SQL Server, PostgreSQL or mySQL. // TODO provide dump. (this tutorial uses mySQL.  swap as necessary.)
+2. A RDBMS with a JDBC driver such as Oracle, Microsoft SQL Server, PostgreSQL or mySQL. // TODO provide dump. (this tutorial uses mySQL.)

 3. StreamSets Data Collector

-4. mySQL JDBC driver configured for StreamSets origins (shown in screencasts below)

 _Please note_: If you are new to StreamSets, you are encouraged to visit http://www.streamsets.com to learn more and complete the Basic Tutorials available at https://streamsets.com/tutorials/ before attempting this tutorial.